Etowah High School (Georgia)

-Etowah High School is located in Woodstock, in the U.S. state of Georgia.
-It is one of six high schools in the Cherokee County School District (CCSD), along with Cherokee, Sequoyah, Woodstock, Creekview, and River Ridge.
+Etowah High School is a public high school located in unincorporated Cherokee County, Georgia, United States. with a Woodstock post office address.
+It is one of seven high schools in the Cherokee County School District (CCSD), which includes Cherokee, Sequoyah, Woodstock, Creekview, River Ridge and I-Grad Virtual Academy.

-Its mascot is the Eagle, and its colors are blue and gold.

-Etowah High School opened in 1976.
-Originally the campus had three buildings, and it has since expanded to 10.
+Opening in 1976, Etowah's mascot is an Eagle, and its colors are blue and gold.
+Beginning with only three buildings, it has since expanded to 10.

 The school was one of the sites used for filming the 2000 sports drama Remember the Titans.